Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks

 Recall from the threat model subsection that we assume a defender with no knowledge of the specific LLM model used by the attacker.
-To address this, \NAME employs simple and generic execution triggers instead of model-specific ones~\cite{pasquini2024neuralexeclearningand}.
+To address this, \NAME employs simple natural-language-like execution triggers instead of model-specific ones~\cite{pasquini2024neuralexeclearningand}.
 These triggers are designed to be brief, accommodating the limited buffer sizes in many interactions (e.g., certain \texttt{FTP} clients expect short strings during server communication).
-We experimentally discovered that using triggers that align with the agent's intent, such as:
+We experimentally discovered that using triggers that align with the \cyberagent's intent, such as:

 are more effective than traditional triggers like \TT{Ignore all previous instructions$\dots$}~\cite{ignore_previous_prompt, blogpi1, blogpi2}.
-The idea here is to capitalize on the momentum gained by the agent during the decoy exploitation, which makes the agent more prone to falling for the instruction injection.
+The idea here is to capitalize on the momentum gained by the \cyberagent during the decoy exploitation, which makes the \cyberagent more prone to be swayed by the execution trigger.

-To avoid predictability and reduce the risk of detection, we manually crafted a diverse pool of triggers and randomly selected them during payload construction.
+To avoid predictability and reduce the risk of detection, we manually crafted a diverse pool of execution triggers and randomly selected them during payload construction.